Bristol-Myers Squibb Company (BMY)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

 Revenue Estimates

-According to 15 analysts, the current quarter’s revenue is expected to be $11.88B.
-It ranges from a high estimate of $12.11B to a low estimate of $11.71B.
-As of the current estimate, Bristol-Myers Squibb Company’s year-ago sales were $11.89B, an estimated decrease of -0.10% from the year-ago figure.
-For the next quarter, 14 analysts are estimating revenue of $11.52B, an increase of 3.40% over than the figure of -$0.10% in the same quarter last year.
-There is a high estimate of $12.06B for the next quarter, whereas the lowest estimate is $11.3B.
+According to 16 analysts, the current quarter’s revenue is expected to be $10.82B.
+It ranges from a high estimate of $11.04B to a low estimate of $10.67B.
+As of the current estimate, Bristol-Myers Squibb Company’s year-ago sales were $11.89B, an estimated decrease of -8.90% from the year-ago figure.
+For the next quarter, 15 analysts are estimating revenue of $10.5B, a decrease of -5.70% over than the figure of -$8.90% in the same quarter last year.
+There is a high estimate of $11B for the next quarter, whereas the lowest estimate is $10.3B.

-A total of 22 analysts have provided revenue estimates for BMY’s current fiscal year.
-The highest revenue estimate was $47.59B, while the lowest revenue estimate was $45.85B, resulting in an average revenue estimate of $46.65B.
-In the same quarter a year ago, actual revenue was $46.16B, up 1.10% from the average estimate.
-Based on 22 analysts’ estimates, the company’s revenue will be $47.68B in the next fiscal year.
-The high estimate is $49.63B and the low estimate is $45.14B.
-The average revenue growth estimate for next year is up 2.20% from the average revenue estimate for this year.
+A total of 24 analysts have provided revenue estimates for BMY’s current fiscal year.
+The highest revenue estimate was $43.39B, while the lowest revenue estimate was $41.79B, resulting in an average revenue estimate of $42.53B.
+In the same quarter a year ago, actual revenue was $46.16B, down -7.90% from the average estimate.
+Based on 24 analysts’ estimates, the company’s revenue will be $43.51B in the next fiscal year.
+The high estimate is $45.25B and the low estimate is $41.15B.
+The average revenue growth estimate for next year is up 2.30% from the average revenue estimate for this year.